Inspector general recommends criminal investigation of Andrew McCabe

 Attorney General Jeff Sessions fired McCabe 26 hours before he was to retire, concluding that he approved an "unauthorized disclosure to the news media" and, when asked about it, "lacked candor, including under oath, on multiple occasions."

+McCabe's lawyer, Michael Bromwich, downplayed the recommendation.
+“We were advised of the referral within the past few weeks," he said.
+"Although we believe the referral is unjustified, the standard for an IG referral is very low."

+Referring to the U.S. attorney's office for the District of Columbia, he added: "We have already met with staff members from the U.S. attorney’s office.
+We are confident that, unless there is inappropriate pressure from high levels of the administration, the U.S. attorney’s office will conclude that it should decline to prosecute.”

-McCabe's lawyer had no comment Thursday, but has said repeatedly that McCabe had full authority to authorize the release of information to the reporter, never misled investigators, and corrected the record about his answers.
+Bromwich has said in the past that McCabe had full authority to authorize the release of information to the reporter, never misled investigators, and corrected the record about his answers.

 The inspector general's report concluded that McCabe authorized two FBI officials to tell a reporter from The Wall Street Journal that, contrary to what the reporter claimed to have heard, the FBI was not trying to delay an investigation into the Clinton Foundation.